 Maintaining the same bond or passion is impossible, let’s be practical.
 But what leads a marriage or a long-term relationship downhill is the hurtful words often used by one of the partners.
-“My husband says mean things over the slightest of things.” or “My wife deals low blows in every argument.” – These are not pleasant realizations to live with yet they’re not uncommon.
+“My husband says mean things over the slightest of things” “My wife deals low blows in every argument” or even, “we say extremely hurtful things when we fight” These are not pleasant realizations to live with, yet they’re not uncommon.

 When Your Husband Says Hurtful Things: Understanding Anger

-After the storm is over, the first thought that crosses your wife’s shocked mind might be – “My husband said hurtful things I can’t get over; I can’t ever forgive him.”
+After the storm is over, the first thought that crosses your wife’s shocked mind might be—”My husband said hurtful things.
+I can’t get over it, I can’t ever forgive him.”
 She might play the hurtful words and lines over and over again in her mind, leading it to fester.
+Hurtful words can ruin a relationship, and in such cases, they can cause a lingering resentment that turns things bitter.

 However, a little introspection might reveal some secrets as well as give you insights into how to get over hurtful words in a relationship.
 Often, the insults exchanged during a big fight mean he was always thinking about it but it needed a conflict to have the guts to spell it out.
 Psychologists are still trying to figure out if the things said in anger are true or not.